pierrejay/esp32-wifi-api-dev/lib/APIServer/docs/README_serial.md

 - Event/serial polling interval: 5ms by default

 ### Tips
-In case of communication error, send any character (followed by the end of line char "\n") to flush the buffer.
+- In case of communication error, send any character (followed by the end of line char "\n") to flush the buffer.
+- Use 115200 baud rate when possible (most drivers & USB dongles support it).

 ### Usage
 ```cpp